Applications are only accepted via the online application form.

-IMT Institute for Advanced Studies Lucca offers a multidisciplinary PhD program that integrates scientific competences of economics, engineering, computer science, physics, applied mathematics, statistics, history and sciences of cultural heritage.
+IMT School for Advanced Studies Lucca offers a multidisciplinary PhD program that integrates scientific competences of economics, engineering, computer science, neurosciences and behavioral psychology, physics, applied physics, applied mathematics, statistics and cultural heritage.
 It offers a unique and characteristic patrimony of competences within the broad framework of the analysis and management of a plurality of systems.
-From the Academic Year 2015-16, the three year program is articulated in 3 curricula.
-Candidates can apply for one (or more) of the
+Starting with the Academic Year 2016-17, the three-year program is articulated in four field-specific yet interacting curricula.
+Candidates can apply for one (or more) of the following curricula:

-The course offerings have been designed with a twofold purpose.
-First, to assure through that all students have the necessary scientific skillset.
-Second, to guarantee the appropriate training in each specific discipline and to introduce students to the state-of-the-art results in the corresponding field.
-To instill a broader cross-field standpoint, some of them are accessible to students in other curricula.
+The course offerings have been thus designed with a twofold purpose.
+The first is to assure that all students achieve the necessary scientific skillset; the second is to guarantee the appropriate training in each specific discipline and to introduce students to the state-of-the-art results in the corresponding field.
+To instill a broader cross-field standpoint, some courses are accessible to students in other curricula.

-Each student must construct a personal study plan with his/her Advisor, drawing from the entire range of course offerings, long seminars and laboratories, to best suit his or her background and research interests.
+Each student will construct a personal study plan with his/her Advisor, drawing from the entire range of course offerings, long seminars and laboratories, to best suit his or her background and research interests.

-All courses, long seminars and laboratories can be with or without final examination: students have to agree with their Advisors upon the activities with exams (and then sit them according to the indications of the lecturers).
+All courses, long seminars and laboratories can be with or without a final examination: students have to agree with their Advisors upon the activities with exams, and take the exams in accordance with the lecturers’ indications.

-Moreover, every doctoral student is affiliated with one of the Institute's research units.
+Moreover, every doctoral student will be affiliated with one of the School's research areas.
 A rich seminar series completes the educational program, introducing the student to a variety of cutting-edge research topics.
-IMT's education model that seeks to integrate education and research is therefore fully realized.

 All students will be based in the recently restored San Francesco complex, a fully integrated Campus in the historical center of the beautiful Tuscan city of Lucca.
-The campus includes fully-equipped residential facilities, including an on-site canteen, study and living rooms, a state-of-the-art library and outdoor recreational spaces, all serving to add a cultural and social dimension to the professional experience of the doctoral program.
-Eligible students will also receive a research scholarship.
+The Campus includes renewed, fully-equipped residential facilities, an on-site canteen, study and living rooms, a state-of-the-art library and outdoor recreational spaces, which foster a unique cultural, professional and social environment for the doctoral program.
+All admitted students will also receive a research scholarship.
 Additional funding for research stages also will be provided.

-The PhD program at IMT attracts students from around the world, providing a truly international environment.
-To further enhance the internationality of the program, all students have the opportunity to spend anywhere from 2-9 months abroad at a research institute or university, with the possibility of receiving additional financing through the Erasmus+ program.
+The PhD program at the IMT School attracts students from around the world, providing a truly international environment.
+English is the official language of the School.
+Moreover, all students will have the opportunity to spend periods abroad at research institutes, laboratories or universities, both within the Erasmus+ program and through ad hoc mobility agreements.